Surfboard menu at a local restaurant in Trinity Beach. |

 This afternoon, we'll head back to the doctor for my test results and then get to work on Tom's upcoming exams and tests.
 Hopefully, all will be good and we can continue on with added peace of mind.

-We've been here over a month and how the time has flown.
+We’ve been here over a month and how the time has flown.
 We like it here.
-Its a good place to live and we're content.
+It’s an excellent place to live and we’re content.
 What more could we ask for?

 Photo from one year ago today, July 13, 2014: